ICSA26-supplementary-material/edgeai.empirical-study.replication-package/work_sheets/README.md

 **one stage** of the pipeline, ensuring full transparency and complete reproducibility of the dataset construction process.

+*Note: As this is an Excel file, some browsers may not render the preview correctly.
+For reliable access, downloading the document is recommended.*

 ## Spreadsheet Structure

 The spreadsheet includes five sheets, each representing a specific step of the filtering workflow: